spectrochempy/spectrochempy/docs/devguide/index.rst

 .. note::

-   A large part of the content/structure of this guide has been hacked from the `Pandas developer guide <https://pandas.pydata.org/docs/development/contributing.html>`__.
+   A large part of the content/structure of this guide has been copied and adapted from the `Pandas developer guide <https://pandas.pydata.org/docs/development/contributing.html>`__.

 .. toctree::